FilippoBovo/production-data-science/tutorial/e-iterate_to_product/README.md

 ## Data Pipeline

-To complete our product, we implement the work into a pipeline and create a command line tool to launch the pipeline from the terminal.
+To complete our product, we implement the work into a pipeline and create a command line tool to run the pipeline from the terminal.

 First, we create a new Git branch, called `data_pipeline`.